-1. Reserve Bank of India: The Reserve Bank of India was established on April 1, 1935 in accordance with the provisions of the Reserve Bank of India Act, 1934.The Central Office of the Reserve Bank was initially established in Calcutta but was permanently moved to Mumbai in 1937.
+1) Reserve Bank of India: The Reserve Bank of India was established on April 1, 1935 in accordance with the provisions of the Reserve Bank of India Act, 1934.The Central Office of the Reserve Bank was initially established in Calcutta but was permanently moved to Mumbai in 1937.
 The Central Office is where the Governor sits and where policies are formulated.
-Though originally privately owned, since nationalisation in 1949, the Reserve Bank is fully owned by the Government of India.
+Though originally privately owned, since the nationalisation in 1949, the Reserve Bank is fully owned by the Government of India.

-The Indian Census is the most credible source of information on Demography (Population characterstics), Economic Activity, Literacy and Education, Housing & Household Amenities, Urbanisation, Fertility and Mortality, Scheduled Castes and Scheduled Tribes, Language, Religion, Migration, Disability and many other socio-cultural and demographic data since 1872.
-Census 2011 will be the 15th National Census of the Country.
-This is the only source of primary data in the village, town and ward level, It provides valuable information for planning and formulation policies for Central and the State Governments and is widely used by National and International Agencies, Scholars, business people, industrialists, and many more.
+The Indian Census is the most credible source of information on Demography (Population characteristics), Economic Activity, Literacy & Education, Housing & Household Amenities, Urbanisation, Fertility & Mortality, Scheduled Castes & Scheduled Tribes, Language, Religion, Migration, Disability and many other socio-cultural and demographic data since 1872.
+Census 2011 was the 15th National Census of the Country.
+This is the only source of primary data in the village, town and ward level.
+It provides valuable information for planning and formulation of policies for Central and the State Governments and is widely used by National and International Agencies, Scholars, business people, industrialists, and many more.